weaviate/weaviate-io/developers/weaviate/api/rest/objects.md

 <RestObjectsCRUDClassnameNote/>

-:::info Vector inference at object update
+:::info Recalculating vectors on update
-Where Weaviate is configured with a vectorizer, it will only obtain a new vector if an object update changes the underlying text to be vectorized.
+If the class is configured with a vectorizer, Weaviate will only compute a new vector for an updated object if the update changes the underlying text to be vectorized.
 :::

 #### Parameters